ShivaBasava/XAI_Project/README.md

 pip install -r /requirements.txt
 ]

 # [3] load a pre-trained model and fine-tune as per the dataset
+    [ here in the repo dataset "data_pancreas/", is not uploaded]
-- [i] defined a "TumorDataset" class for the easy of data load [data_preprocession.py]
+- [i] defined a "TumorDataset" class for the easy of data load [data_preparation.py]
 - [ii] to train model, consuming : Wide Residual Networks - wide_resnet50_2 [train_model.py]

 # [4] XAI Methods [xai_methods.ipynb]